Back to 50cc roadracing

 1967

-In 1967 Signore Minarelli hired Otello Buscherini to drive their record- special, a membrane controlled 2- stroke with 4- speeds.
+In 1967 Signore Minarelli hired Otello Buscherini to ride their record- special, a membrane controlled 2- stroke with 4- speeds.
 Buscherini, weighing just 48 kg, did beat Kreidlers record from 1965, covering the quartermile in just 18:80:50, trapspeed 77,022 km/h.

 1968